IDGHIM/fcc-Survey-Form/README.md

 ## Instructions

-Fulfill the user stories and pass all the tests below to complete this project.
-Give it your own personal style.
-Happy Coding!
    - [ ] You should have a page title in an h1 element with an id of title
    - [ ] You should have a short explanation in a p element with an id of description
    - [ ] You should have a form element with an id of survey-form